Punjabi International Film Academy Awards

 Punjabi International Film Academy Awards also known as PIFAA Awards are presented to honour both artistic and technical excellence of professionals Punjabi Film Industry.
-The first ever awards function was held in Toronto, Canada in 2012.
+The first ever awards function was held in Toronto, Canada in August 2012.
 The awards were organized by Parvasi Media Inc. and Canadian Government.
 The PIFA Awards consist of 15 categories and recognizes Punjabi films from across the world.
 Punjabi films from Pakistan are also included in a special category.

 History

 The awards were vision of Rajinder Saini, President of the Parvasi Entertainment, whose dream was to create high quality awards for Punjabi Cinema just like Bollywood awards functions.
 Dharmendra was the Brand Ambassador for the 2012 PIFA Awards.